Bob Jones University: Extracurriculars

-After BJU abandoned intercollegiate sports in 1933, its intramural sports program included competition in soccer, basketball, softball, volleyball, tennis, badminton, flag football, table tennis, racquetball, and water polo.
+After BJU initially abandoned intercollegiate sports in 1933, its intramural sports program included competition in soccer, basketball, softball, volleyball, tennis, badminton, flag football, table tennis, racquetball, and water polo.
 The university also competed in intercollegiate debate within the National Educational Debate Association, in intercollegiate mock trial and computer science competitions, and participated at South Carolina Student Legislature.
 In 2012, BJU joined Division I of National Christian College Athletic Association (NCCAA) and in 2014 participated in intercollegiate soccer, basketball, cross-country, and golf.
 The teams are known as the Bruins.

-The university requires all unmarried incoming first-year students under 23 to join one of 45 "societies".
+The university requires all unmarried incoming first-year students under 23 to join one of 33 "societies".
 Societies meet most Fridays for entertainment and fellowship and hold weekly prayer meetings.
 Societies compete with one another in intramural sports, debate, and Scholastic Bowl.
 The university also has a student-staffed newspaper (The Collegian), and yearbook (Vintage).

 Early in December, thousands of students, faculty, and visitors gather around the front campus fountain for an annual Christmas carol singing and lighting ceremony, illuminating tens of thousands of Christmas lights.
 On December 3, 2004, the ceremony broke the Guinness World Record for Christmas caroling with 7,514 carolers.

 Before 2015, the university required students and faculty to attend a six-day Bible Conference instead of a traditional Spring Break.
 However, the university announced that beginning in 2016, it would hold the Bible Conference in February and give students a week of Spring Break in March.
 The Conference typically attracts fundamentalist preachers and laypeople from around the country, and some BJU class reunions are held during the week.

 Athletics

 The Bob Jones (BJU) athletic teams are called the Bruins.
-The university is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing as an NCAA D-III Independent since the 2020–21 academic year.
-They are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the South Region of the Division II level.
+The university is a member of the National Christian College Athletic Association (NCCAA), primarily competing in the South Region of the Division II level.

+The Bruins previously competed as a member of the NCAA Division III ranks, primarily competing as an NCAA D-III Independent from 2020–21 to 2022–23.

-BJU competes in 12 intercollegiate varsity sports.
-Men's sports include baseball, basketball, cross-country, golf, soccer, and track & field, while women's sports include basketball, beach volleyball, cross-country, soccer, track & field, and volleyball.
+BJU competes in 11 intercollegiate varsity sports.
+Men's sports include basketball, baseball, cross-country, golf, soccer, and track & field, while women's sports include basketball, cross-country, soccer, track & field, and volleyball.

 History

 In 2012, the university inaugurated intercollegiate athletics with four teams: men's soccer, men's basketball, women's soccer, and women's basketball.
 The university added intercollegiate golf and cross-country teams during the 2013–2014 school year.
 Men's and women's shooting sports were added in 2016.
 Men's baseball began in the spring of 2021, and women's beach volleyball started in the spring of 2022.
+Director of athletics Neal Ring resigned in 2023; he had overseen Bruins Athletics since inception.

+Through its first 11 seasons, the athletic department amassed 22 NCCAA National Championships, nearly 100 All-Americans, and over 200 Scholar-Athletes.
+Bruins Athletics also received six straight Presidential Awards for Excellence, honoring the most successful NCCAA DII athletics program.